Best Types of AML Software in 2023

-Despite government and law enforcement efforts, fraud and money laundering activities are increasing.
-The UN now estimates that between 2 and 5% of global GDP is laundered annually — around $2 trillion US dollars.
-The impact of money laundering is pervasive, and it has consequences beyond those immediately involved — including numerous hidden victims of financial crime.
+The UN now estimates that between 2 and 5% of global GDP is laundered annually (around $2 trillion US dollars).
+The impact of money laundering is pervasive, and it has consequences beyond those immediately involved, including numerous hidden victims of financial crime.

-In this article, we’re going to examine the most comprehensive types of software currently available to organisations carrying out AML investigations.
+In this article, we are going to examine the different types of technology that are currently available to AFC professionals carrying out investigations and handling AML risk management on a daily basis.

-Additional reading: You can read more about best practices in AML investigations in our free eBook — The OSINT Handbook
+Suggested reading: You can read more about best practices in AML investigations in our free OSINT Handbook.

-The KYC process was introduced in the 1990s to combat digital money laundering, and has become mandatory in most jurisdictions.
-Since 2008, billions of pounds worth of fines have been issued to financial institutions that fail to meet regulatory standards regarding KYC and CDD.
+The ‘know your customer’ (KYC) process was introduced in the 1990s to combat digital money laundering, and since then has become mandatory in most jurisdictions.
+Since 2008, billions of pounds worth of fines have been issued to financial institutions that fail to meet regulatory standards regarding KYC and customer due diligence (CDD).

 KYC and CDD were once ruled by human-led, manual checks to determine the legitimacy of documents.
-Today, CDD is heavily automated, using a combination of artificial intelligence (AI), assisted ID and document checks alongside ongoing risk assessments to detect changes in a customer’s actions.
+Today, however, these programs are heavily automated, using a combination of AI, assisted ID and document checks, and ongoing risk assessments to detect changes in a customer’s actions.
 Developments such as face-match biometric scanning are helping to decrease the strain placed on human teams and assist legitimate customers in rapid product onboarding.

-Most modern CDD software platforms can integrate data from two critical sources that enrich the customer view and help prioritise risky clients for further investigation.
-These are:
+Most modern software platforms can integrate data from two critical sources to enrich the customer view and help triage risky entities:

 - Sanctions lists: Penalties or fines imposed on companies or individuals who break domestic or international financial or money-laundering laws.
 Both the EU and UN have their own sanctions risks protocol and guidance.

-- Politically exposed person lists: Typically someone appointed to a high-profile position by a large-scale international company, public body or state.
-Politically exposed persons (PEPs) present a higher risk for financial crime and, as a result, often warrant closer monitoring.
+- PEP lists: Typically someone appointed to a high-profile position by a large-scale international company, public body or state.
+PEPs present a higher risk for financial crime and therefore often warrant closer monitoring.

-Three examples of CDD software that handle the basic KYC process through from initial background checks to transaction, behavioural and network monitoring are:
+Three examples of KYC/CDD software that handle basoc processes, initial background checks, transactions, and behavioural and network monitoring are:

 Role in AML Risk Management

-There are four primary reasons CDD software is crucial within anti-money laundering investigations:
+There are four primary reasons CDD software is crucial in AML investigations:

-- To help identify whether a client has any specific risk indicators, for example, being a PEP or on a sanctions list.
+- To help identify whether a client has any specific risk indicators, such as being a PEP or on a sanctions list.

 - To understand if these potential risks align with an organisation’s risk appetite.